When diagnosed in 1967, I was a junior lab technician in the Pharmacology research laboratory at the Veterinary College in Guelph, Ontario, Canada.

 Myth # 7 – “embryonic stem” cells will fix everything …

-FACT – In the 60’s, before the label “embryonic stem cell” was applied, physiology books described “undifferentiated cells,” that respond to the instruction of the local cell population to generate healthy new cells for repair and maintenance.
-Then, “experts” decided that the human embryo held the secret to activating these undifferentiated.
-(How did healing of any kind ever occur by itself in maturity?)
+FACT – In the 1960’s, before the label “embryonic stem cell” was applied, physiology books described “undifferentiated cells,” that respond to the instruction of the local cell population to generate healthy new cells for repair and maintenance.
+Then, “experts” decided that the human embryo held the secret to activating these undifferentiated cells.
+How did healing of any kind ever occur by itself in maturity?

 These cells have been identified in adults – as well as in embryos.